Bryan Chapell: Homiletics

 Chapell's book Christ-Centered Preaching: Redeeming the Expository Sermon is considered his magnum opus.
 It won Preaching magazine's Book of the Year award in 1994 and has been considered a seminal work in the movement to make the redemptive message of Scripture integral to expository preaching.
 Now in its third decade and third edition, Christ-centered Preaching remains widely used and is available worldwide in more than two dozen languages.

 In this now-standard homiletics text, Chapell explains how the grace of God that culminates in the ministry of Jesus Christ pervades all of Scripture.
 Chapell helps preachers see this grace by showing how individual, biblical texts invariably have a "Fallen Condition Focus" (FCF): "the mutual human condition that contemporary believers share with those for or by whom the text was written that requires the grace of the passage to manifest God's glory in his people."
 Identifying the FCF enables the preacher proclaim how God is providing solution to some aspect of humanity's fallen condition that we cannot provide for ourselves.
 This aspect of grace will come to greatest manifestation in the ministry of Jesus.
 His coming was predicted after humanity's fall at Scripture's opening (Genesis 3:15) and the necessity of his ministry is the context of all Scripture's content.
 Thus, all Scripture is shown to be pointing away from human solutions and toward the divine redemption that is centered in Christ.
 Chapell's approach is to raise the FCF in the sermon's introduction so that the body of the sermon shows how God is addressing the FCF, making plain its redemptive purpose.

-This redemptive approach moves Christian preaching away from bare moralistic or legalistic instruction that would supposedly qualify us for God, and makes Christian faithfulness a thankful response to God's grace that has been made plain by addressing the FCF in every biblical passage.
-In this way, the FCF not only provides a redemptive context for the Bible's instruction, but also provides the loving motivation and joyful enablement that are the true power of Christian living that glorifies God.
-The redemptive perspective of Christ-centered Preaching is intended to motivate mature believers, while at the same time providing a clarification of, and longing for, the gospel for new or non-believers.
+Zack Eswine suggests that the FCF "helpfully urges the preachers to account for Christians in a fallen world," but that it is "equipped primarily as a tool for churched contexts."